strongswan/strongswan/src/frontends/osx/README.md

 followed by calling make (no need to make install).

 Building charon-xpc using the Xcode project yields a single binary without any non OS X dependencies.
+The strongSwan target in the same project builds the App and integrates charon-xpc for the deployment.

-Both charon-xpc and the App must be code-signed to allow the installation of the privileged helper. git-grep for "Joe Developer" to change the signing identity.
+Both charon-xpc and the App must be code-signed to allow the installation of the privileged helper.
+By default both targets use the _Developer ID: *_ wildcard to use the first usable code signing identity.
+Both the App and charon-xpc require a hardcoded certificate subject under _strongSwan/strongSwan-Info.plist_ respectively _charon-xpc/charon-xpc-Info.plist_.
+Update the _org.strongswan.charon-xpc_ _SMPrivilegedExecutables_ in the App and _SMAuthorizedClients_ in charon-xpc with your code signing certificate identity.

 ## XPC application protocol ##